GabrielCachadina/Ansible_Playbooks/README.md

 # A collection of Ansible playbooks

-Here lies a personal collection of Ansible notebooks.
+Here lies a personal collection of Ansible playbooks.
 I mostly use these notebooks to turn a fresh Debian install into a home media server, a Gitea server, or any other kind of server.
 On rare occasions, I turn to some of these scripts to update and upgrade all of my machines if a vulnerability requires a fast update on all of my servers.
 These scripts work on my machine but will probably not run on yours without some minor tweaking.
 If you want to run any of them, I highly recommend using the command:

 ```
 ansible-playbook Playbooks/Playbookhere -i Inventory/Inventory.yml --ask-vault-pass --limit=group1,group2